Siuan McGahan logo

 Usability Testing

-Some quick usability testing with the initial wireframes, informed a couple of changes before we moved on to visual design.
+A couple of changes before we moved on to visual design.

 1. Include the location information for upcoming meetings or classes.